data-gab/Analysis-of-the-Film-Industry/README.md

 When looking at domestic gross and worldwide gross, their correlation was 0.938853, which demostrates a very high correlation.
 This means that if a movie does well domestically, it will most likely do well internationally.
 The opposite as well is true.
 If a movie does not do well domestically, the same will be for the international gross.
 In order for Microsoft to succeed in the film industry, they should focus on how domestic audiences will receive a film and they should consider releasing their movies abroad to make the most money.

 ***
 ### Question 3.
-What are the Top 15 Film Studios in Terms of Total Gross Revenue?¶
+What are the Top 15 Film Studios in Terms of Total Gross Revenue?
 #### To answer this question, data was collected from the following dataset:
 * bom.movie_gross.cvs